-The motto of the University:Future Festival 2021 is: Open for discussion.
+The motto of the University:Future Festival 2021 was: Open for discussion.
 It stands for openness, for accessibility, for discourse – and for exploring the future together.

 Openness, accessibility, discourse and collective exploration

 Open for discussion stands for open conversation, for encounter.
 After such a long time of mainly digital communication, we all miss direct contact.
-University: Future Festival will remain digital.
-But we will focus on interaction and encounter as never before.
+University: Future Festival remained digital.
+But we focused on interaction and encounter as never before.

 Open for discussion stands for exchange at eye level and accessibility.
-At the festival, everyone will be heard – university administrators and ministers as well as students and doctoral candidates.
-We decide on programme submissions according to content, not according to the status of the proposer.
-Everyone is invited to participate: And we are already looking forward to the diversity of different voices.
+At the festival, everyone wias heard – university administrators and ministers as well as students and doctoral candidates.
+We decided on programme submissions according to content, not according to the status of the proposer.
+Everyone was invited to participate: We were very happy about the diversity of different voices..

-On 2 November, the event starts with the Demo:Day, which is aimed at everyone interested in technical solutions.
-Visitors can try out innovative EdTech ideas and tools and get to know the people behind them.
-Also on 2 November, the BarCamp:Day will take place, an open format that allows spontaneous entries and discussions.
+On November 2, the event kicked off with the EdTech part of the programme, which was aimed at anyone interested in technical solutions.
+Here, visitors could try out innovative EdTech ideas and tools and get to know the people behind them.

-The festival ends on 4 November with the Workshops:Day, which offers space for longer and more interactive formats.
+The festival ended on November 4 with the Workshop section, which created space for longer and interactive formats.